A-make/awesome-control-theory/README.md

 - [Reflections of a Process Control Practitioner](https://blog.opticontrols.com/site-map)
 - [Studywolf blog: control, RL and neuroscience](https://studywolf.wordpress.com/site-index/)

-## Free course material and YouTube playlists
+### Free course material and YouTube playlists

 While this list is somewhat in chronological learning order, many of the courses/playlists advance beyond topics lower down the list as you work through them.
-So don't get to caught up in the ordering here.
+So don't get too caught up in the ordering here.

 | Resource                                                                                                                    | Author               | Topic                      | Type              |
 | --------------------------------------------------------------------------------------------------------------------------- | -------------------- | -------------------------- | ----------------- |